-For optimal healing of the intestinal tract, food is required to be physically present within the intestine itself.
+For optimal healing of the intestinal tract, food is required to be physically present within the intestine itself to give nutrients to the intestinal cells and help with the healing process.
 For this reason, it is no longer recommended that animals with digestive upsets are starved.
-Historically, starving a pet with a digestive upset was believed to allow the intestine time to recover.
+Historically, starving a dog or cat with a stomach upset was believed to allow the intestine time to recover.

 The aim of a gastrointestinal diet is to help the intestine to get back to normal as quickly as possible.
 The diet is highly digestible and specially formulated for this purpose.
-Prescription gastrointestinal diets are available from your vet.
-However, you can also prepare gastrointestinal food at home.
+Prescription gastrointestinal diets are available from your vet, for example Royal Canin gastrointestinal.

 When to feed gastrointestinal food?

-If your dog or cat is bright and well in itself otherwise, and behaving normally, many cases will be helped by providing gastrointestinal food for a few days, until the pet has fully returned to normal.
-However, if you are unsure about your pet’s general condition, it is useful to get advice from a vet.
+If your dog or cat is bright and well in themselves and behaving normally, many cases will be helped by providing gastrointestinal food for a few days, until the pet has fully returned to normal.
+However, if your pet is unwell or you are unsure about their general condition, it is useful to get advice from a vet.
 The vet can then assess whether it is appropriate to start by feeding a gastrointestinal diet at home, or if your pet needs additional clinical care.

 How to make your own gastrointestinal food?

-Making your own gastrointestinal food at home is simple.
+Making your own gastrointestinal homemade dog food is simple.
 A good source of high quality protein and carbohydrates are needed.
-Suitable protein sources include: cooked chicken fillet, white fish, turkey or egg.
+Suitable protein sources include: cooked chicken fillet, white fish (no bones), turkey or egg.
 Carbohydrate options include: boiled white rice or pasta, which you can cook, cool and serve in small portions.
 The liquid from the rice cooker can be included in the food as it adds extra fluid intake for the animal.
 Always store cooked rice in the fridge.
 Do not cook more than what is needed in one day so that it remains fresh and palatable for your pet.

 To start, feed ⅓ protein to ⅔ carbohydrates in small meals little and often, so as to make digestion easier for the intestine.
 We recommend feeding 6-8 small meals evenly distributed throughout the day.
 The size of the portions depends on the size of the animal; it may vary from 1 teaspoon up to 100 grams.
-Consult a vet about how much gastrointestinal food is right for your pet.
+Consult a vet about how much gastrointestinal food is right for your pet, but a general rule of thumb is the same volume as their normal diet split into multiple smaller meals.
 As your pet recovers, their meals can gradually become larger and less frequent.

 When your cat or dog has completely returned to normal for a few days, you can gradually move them back to their original food.
-It is important to make this change back slowly, as there is a risk of stomach upset again.
+It is important to make this change back slowly over the course of 4-5 days, as a sudden change in diet can risk a stomach upset again.